Terms of Business

 Introduction and Firm Background

 This document is aimed at providing you with a brief overview of Carpenter Box Financial Advisers (CBFA) and to introduce our services to you in more detail.
 We will discuss this with you so that you fully understand what is offered and how it will benefit you.
+If you would like this document in larger print or in another format, please contact us.

 - Incorporating our Terms of Business and Client Agreement it explains in more detail the services that we provide and the associated costs.